Americans Believe Cost of College Is More Important Than Prestige

 Americans Want Return on Investment for College Education

-When asked about the three most important potential benefits of a college education, the majority of Americans pointed to securing employment (45%), developing specific skills (43%), and maximizing earnings/income potential (41%).
+When asked about the three most important potential benefits of a college education, Americans pointed to securing employment (45%), developing specific skills (43%), and maximizing earnings/income potential (41%).

 Older generations (baby boomers and the silent generation) were more likely than Generation Z and millennials to choose securing employment (54% vs. 37%) and maximizing earnings (49% vs. 31%) as important potential benefits.